Cereal84/mustiolo/README.md

-# TinyCLI
+# Mustiolo

-TinyCLI is a lightweight Python framework for building command-line interfaces (CLI).
+Mustiolo is a lightweight Python framework for building command-line interfaces (CLI).
 It allows to define commands, handle parameters, and provide user-friendly help messages with minimal effort.
-TinyCLI is designed to be simple, extensible, and easy to use.
+Mustiolo is designed to be simple, extensible, and easy to use.

 ---